ipdb/ipdb-tx-spec/docs/transactions/source/common-operations/crypto-keys-and-sigs.rst

 `many other implementations <https://ianix.com/pub/ed25519-deployment.html>`_.

-When representing calculated *signatures* as strings (e.g. inside blocks), the IPDB Protocol represents them with a
+When representing calculated *signatures* as strings (e.g. inside blocks), they must be represented with a
 `Base58 encoding <https://en.wikipedia.org/wiki/Base58>`_.
 Here's an example signature: